 Only core courses may be considered for waiver.
 Waivers are granted by the Associate Dean's Office after an evaluation of the student's academic transcripts.
 Waivers will only be granted during a student's first semester of enrollment.
 Generally, previously taken courses that are used to waive core courses must cover equivalent material and have been taken in academic programs that concluded less than 5 years prior to MBA Program enrollment.
 The accreditation level of the school at which equivalent courses were taken determines the necessary grade for waiver acceptability.
 For example, an LMU core course may be waived for a student who has taken an equivalent course at an AACSB International accredited school if the student achieved a grade of A or B, or at a regionally accredited U.S. school if the grade earned was an A. Courses equivalent to the LMU core that were taken at schools outside the United States or in non-accredited programs are not acceptable for waiver.
 Students who feel that they are sufficiently grounded in the content of a core course by virtue of work experience or academic study may challenge the MBA core course by examination.
-Such examinations must be taken during the first semester of the student's enrollment in the MBA Program.
-A waiver examination request form must be filled out and a fee of \$75.00 paid before the student will be allowed to take any waiver examination.
-Forms are available in the MBA office.
+Such examinations must be taken during the first semester of the student's enrollment in the MBA Program and a fee of \$75.00 must be paid before the student will be allowed to take any waiver examination.